rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 - Delegate ownership of templates to users who are trusted to make changes to them
 - Control which users can create templates
 - Require users to create clusters from a template

-> **Note:** If a cluster was created with an RKE template, you can't change it to a different RKE template.
-You can only update the cluster to a new revision of the same template.

 # Configurable Settings